flutter-cavalry/open_file_handler/README.md

 #### `copyToLocal`

-Unlike iOS / macOS, where file URLs can be converted to file paths directly, Android file URIs may not be directly accessible due to permission issues.
-To handle this, you use the `copyToLocal`.
+Unlike iOS / macOS, where file URLs can be converted to file paths directly, Android file URIs may not correspond to direct file paths.
+Use `copyToLocal` to configure the behavior:

-- When `false`: no copy is made, and the URI is passed as-is to Dart side.
+- When `false`: no file copy is made.
+URIs are passed to Dart side without file paths.
   - You can use my other packages to handle Android file URIs: [saf_stream](https://pub.dev/packages/saf_stream), [saf_util](https://pub.dev/packages/saf_util).
-- When `true`: the file is copied to your app's local cache directory, and the local file path is passed to Dart side.
+- When `true`: the file is copied to your app's local cache directory.
+URIs and corresponding file paths are passed to Dart side.

 See "Usage - Flutter" below for Dart side usage.